 Improving on the performance of bituminous concrete (i.e. a typical flexible road pavement) has been one of the major concerns in highway engineering, due mainly to the problems of temperature susceptibility and oxidation of bitumen as a road construction material.
-However, there are several methods and techniques in which this can be achieved ranging from quality of aggregates used to quality of binder, particularly bitumen used during construction.
-On this basis, this study was directed towards exploring techniques that will improve the performance of bitumen by modifying its physical properties using non-bituminous modifier (candle wax).
-The results revealed that the addition, of varying amounts of candle wax between 5-25% by weight of bitumen linearly improved the properties of the grade 80/100 bitumen considerably; thus providing bitumen that will enhance the overall performance of the asphalt road pavement.
+This study was an experimentation of the ground tire chips influence on the rheological properties of grade 60/70 Bitumen used in flexible road pavements.
+The major aim was to determine the penetration value of modified bitumen with tire chips contents.
+However, there are several methods and techniques in which asphalt concrete pavement can be enhanced ranging from the use of high quality of aggregates used, to quality of binder used during construction.
+Other methods of improving the quality of the wearing course (pavement material) is by increasing the level of compaction on the bituminous concrete which in turn reduces the level of voids in the pavement material thereby making it denser and stiffer.
+However, for the present study the technique used was directed towards modifying the physical or rheological properties of grade 60/70 bitumen using a non-bituminous modifier: ground tire chips.
+The results revealed that the addition, of varying amounts of ground tire chips made from condemned car tires between 5-25% by weight of bitumen linearly improved the properties of the grade 60/70 bitumen considerably; thus providing bitumen that will enhance the overall performance of the asphalt road pavement.

-Keywords: Bitumen, Physical Properties, Candle Wax, Road Pavements.
+Keywords: Bitumen, Rheological Properties, Ground Tire Chips and Flexible Pavements.